“I’m not a cat” was a legitimate statement argued by lawyer Rod Ponton during a Zoom court case in Texas that went viral.

 This video just leaves us with one question.
 Will the real Rod Ponton please stand up?

 “Mr. Ponton I believe you have a filter turned on in your video settings,” said Hon.
 Judge Roy B. Ferguson to the (adorably fluffy) lawyer.
 Ponton replied in a tone so earnest it could only be that of a lawyer’s, “I’ve got my assistant here and she’s trying to remove it but uh … I’m prepared to go forward with it.
 I’m here live.
 I’m not a cat.”

-Less than a minute-long, the Zoom video has received a million views on the 349th District Court of Texas YouTube channel.
-Judge Ferguson also posted the video to his own Twitter account with a caption that praises Ponton for his professionalism and dignity, as the legal world keeps on turning despite the pandemic.
+Less than a minute-long, the Zoom video has received millions of views on the 349th District Court of Texas YouTube channel.
+Judge Ferguson also posted the video to his own Twitter account with a caption that praised Ponton for his professionalism and dignity, as the legal world keeps on turning despite the pandemic.